 Alternative means An alternative project component or activity.
-Alternative to the development An alternate project that is fundamentally different to the one being proposed, but that achieves the same objective; or , a different undertaking altogether from the development being proposed (including a 'no-project' option') Background conditions Background refers to the state of the environment before effects of development.
-Baseline conditions Baseline refers to the present state of the environment.
+Alternative to the development An alternate project that is fundamentally different to the one being proposed, but that achieves the same objective; or , a different undertaking altogether from the development being proposed (including a 'no-project' option') Project specific baseline Existing conditions prior to the proposed Project.
+Cumulative baseline The conditions that existed prior to any economic development in the area.
 Bedrock Geology The hard and consolidated rock beneath surface geological materials such as sand and gravel.
 Borrow material Soil, gravel or sand that has been dug for use at another location Community wellness The status of the physical, emotional, social, cultural and economic well-being of a community.
 The state of community wellness depends on the health and well-being of every aspect of a community, the individual, families, etc. Concentrates The product generally produced by a metal ore mine, whereby waste rock is removed and the raw ore is ground finely, thus concentrating the metal.
 Cumulative effect Those impacts (biophysical, socio-cultural or economic) that result from the impacts of a proposed development in combination with other past, present or reasonably foreseeable future developments.
 Follow-up A program for verifying the accuracy of the environmental assessment of a project and determining the effectiveness of any measures taken to mitigate the adverse environmental effects of the project.